gregdingerguitar

 Rock Band photo gallery

-Shep Siegel, Lee MacDonald, Tommy Glasel & Greg (far right) in 7th grade rock band "The Golden Mushroom"
+Shep Siegel, Lee MacDonald, Tommy Glasel & Greg (far right) in 7th grade rock band "The Golden Mushroom" at the Woodstock Community Center

 1/9